riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-dsp/PROFILE_BLOCK.md

 This will:
 - Run profiling remotely on connected board and send results back to host machine.

+### Checkpoints
+Matrix Mixer and PEQ profile with checkpoints.
+Timing files will output in `profiling_results/{configname}_checkpoints/` and get accessed if profiling is interrupted then re-initialized.

+- Checkpoint files are automatically deleted upon profiling completion
+- If you interrupt the profiling process and change parameters for the current algorithm, you must delete the timing files in `profiling_results/{configname}_checkpoints/` including `processed_params.csv` to avoid mixed timings in results.
+- There are no checkpoints for any other DSP algorithm.

 ### Profile All Algorithms
 ```bash
 python3 profile_block.py